 |---|---|

-| Online | Data streamed instantly to Core |
+| Online | Data goes straight to the Core |

-| Offline | Data written to local disk buffer (configurable size) |
+| Offline | Data is written to a local disk buffer with a configurable size |

-| Reconnected | Buffer drained FIFO, preserving timestamps and sequence |
+| Reconnected | The buffer is drained in FIFO order, preserving timestamps and sequence |

 Gateway Lifecycle

-- Provisioning: Generate token in Management Console
+- Provisioning: Create the token in the Management Console

-- Deployment: Install Gateway agent, configure token
+- Deployment: Install the Gateway agent and configure the token

-- Activation: Gateway connects, downloads manifest
+- Activation: The Gateway connects and downloads its manifest